Are You Ready to Hire a Dental Associate? 6 Metrics to Consider

 Are you considering hiring a dental associate for your practice?
 The benefits of having extra hands are endless: increased production and patient support during paid-time-off periods are just two of many.

-However, there are risks associated with bringing a new person onto your team, and there are several factors to evaluate to determine if it’s the right move for your practice.
+However, there are risks associated with bringing a new person onto your team as well as factors to evaluate when determining if it’s the right move for your practice.
 Here are six metrics to review before you make this decision:

 Patient spend

 Before you can hire an associate onto your team, you first need to understand your individual patient spend.
-If your individual patient spend isn’t meeting the appropriate benchmarks (roughly $X spent per patient for an average dental practice), then you need to strategize ways to increase those numbers.
+If your individual patient spend isn’t meeting the appropriate benchmarks, then you need to strategize ways to increase those numbers.
 Introducing more innovative procedures or diagnoses, outside of the realm of traditional oral care, can help you reach the appropriate threshold to warrant hiring an extra doctor.

 Office production